Skip to main content

 cd freesewing

 This sets up the monorepo.
-If you would like to create a new design, run the following command:
+If you would like to create a new design or plugin, run the following command:

 Step by step